|

 Nothing.

-He didn't have eyes, after all.
+see it.
+He didn’t have eyes, after all.
 He had no body.
-He was just a mind with
+He was just

 A mind that was utterly, utterly alone, because nothing else existed.